OncleTom77/PokemonBattle/README.md

 ## What do you have to do ?

 The goal is to determine the winner of a battle between two Pokémon.
-A battle is divided in turns, where a Pokémon, as the attacker, used an ability against the other Pokémon, defined as the target.
+A battle is divided in turns, where a Pokémon, as the attacker, used a move against the other Pokémon, defined as the target.

 The main mechanics that come into play during a typical turn of a battle are :
 * Turn Order